waldleben/DDL25Spring/lab/tutorial_1b/README.md

 ![Dapple Execution](imgs/dapple.jpg)

-While in this case the execution time being roughly the same, the memory requirements are signfiicantly lower compare to GPipe.
+While in this case the execution time being roughly the same, the memory requirements are signfiicantly lower compare to GPipe, which is similar to the approach mentioned above.

-Implementing pipeline parallelism with microbatches is left as homework and can be implemented in the [intro_PP_microbatches.py](PP/microbatches/intro_PP_microbatches.py) file.
-Be ware of the possibility of deadlocks - due to how gloo operates it is possible to deadlock by having device 1 sending $B_2$ to device 2 in the forward pass and simultaneously, device 2 sending $B_1$ in the backward pass.
-Since both operations will await a corresponding receive the training will stop indefinitely.
+Implementing pipeline parallelism with microbatches is left as homework.

 ### Intuition on how does micro-batching work